 *EURORDIS.
 May 2017.
 Rare Barometer Voices: Juggling Care and Daily Life.
 Retrieved from https://www.eurordis.org/voices#studies

 About Rare Disease Day

 Rare Disease Day takes place every year on the last day of February (February 28 or February 29 in a leap year) – the rarest day of the year – to underscore the nature of rare diseases and encourage recognition of these conditions as a global health challenge.
 This awareness event was first established in Europe in 2008 by EURORDIS and is now observed in more than 80 countries.

-The International Foundation for Gastrointestinal Disorders (IFFGD) is a nonprofit education and research organization dedicated to improving the lives of people affected by chronic gastrointestinal illnesses.
-Founded in 1991, IFFGD helps improve patient outcomes by enhancing awareness, improving education, and supporting and encouraging research into treatments and cures for chronic digestive disorders.
+The International Foundation for Gastrointestinal Disorders (IFFGD) is a nonprofit education and research organization dedicated to improving the lives of people affected by a chronic gastrointestinal disorder.
+Founded in 1991, IFFGD helps improve care by enhancing awareness, improving education, and supporting and encouraging research into treatments and cures for chronic digestive conditions.